Dsypasit/borrow-project-backend/README.md

 - nodejs v.14+
 - make (optional)

-... or you need to use your db. you can config at `.env` then docker is optional.
+... or you need to use your db server. you can config at `.env` then docker is optional.

 ## start this project
 ```bash